1924 Florida Gators football team

-The Gators traveled further during the 1924 season than any other college football team in the country, and received national recognition for a controversial tie with Texas Longhorns and the close loss to Army.
+The Gators traveled further during the 1924 season than any other college football team in the country, and received national recognition for a controversial tie with the Texas Longhorns and the close loss to Army.
 The season also involves a tie with southern power Georgia Tech.

 Before the season

 Coach Van Fleet's assignment was changed to the Panama Canal Zone, but he coached the team on an unpaid basis during four months of leave.
 More than 100 players took part in the game between the varsity and freshmen.

 A 4-month old Florida black bear captured by a freshman wandered onto the field on October 1.
 Some fan placed a Gator banner on its back, and it never caused much trouble.